r6db/app/README.md

 -   install node & yarn
 -   install all build tools needed for node-gyp (windows users can use [this](https://www.npmjs.com/package/windows-build-tools))
+-   run `yarn global add lerna` to install the [lerna monorepo tool](https://lernajs.io/)
--   run `yarn` in the project directory to install all dependencies
+-   run `lerna bootstrap` to install all dependencies and crosslink packages
--   run any of the other scripts
+-   run `lerna run build` to build all packages.
+You might want to ignore the desktop app for that though: `lerna run build --ignore @r6db/desktop`

+### in packages/desktop:

 -   `yarn build` compiles all files into the `build` directory
 -   `yarn electron` runs the latest build
 -   `yarn start` build and then run

-    -   `yarn migration` generate a new migration containing all pending schema changes (taken from entities dir).
-Check `src/main/db/README.md` for more info
+### in packages/core:

+-   TODO

+### in packages/r6api:

+-   TODO